 The library has a wide range of newspapers, magazines, storybooks and fact books to hand.
 You are bound to find something to interest you.
 Whether you are looking for a little light reading or a vital piece of information for an independent study project the library is often the best place to start.

 The library has 17 computers with internet access.
 The library is open first thing in the morning, break time, lunchtime and after school (library pass required).
-Each year we celebrate World Book Day – have a look below at what we did in 2012!
-Come along and meet Ms. Bruce, our librarian, and our library assistants.
+Each year we celebrate World Book Day.
+Come along and meet Ms. Bruce, our librarian.
 Our library is a vibrant and engaging place to learn.

 Specialist Support Centre (SSC)

 Oriel High School has a team of dedicated trained professional staff that support students with Dyslexia & Speech and Language barriers.
 All students need an EHCP that indicates low literacy levels with average cognitive ability.
 We understand that early and effective support is essential in overcoming the barriers to learning and social and emotional well-being for children and young people.

 For further information please read our Dyslexia Policy and our Student advice leaflet.
 Alternatively you can contact our Head of SSC, Mrs Emsley, via the main school telephone number or e-mail.